ansible/ansible/docs/docsite/rst/user_guide/become.rst

 ``ansible_become_password`` parameter is not required and is ignored if specified.

-Become without setting a Password
+Become without setting a password
 ---------------------------------

 As of Ansible 2.8, ``become`` can be used to become a Windows local or domain account